Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/cobaya-install.md

 conda install jupyter
 ```

----

-**In the other way, you can also install Python via Site-Package.**
+In the other way, you can also install Python via Site-Package.
 ```bash
 sudo apt install python3
 sudo apt install python3-pip